-The panel considered a report which provided a narrative summary of the key points of the impact of COVID-19 in North East Lincolnshire and formed a significant part of the Joint Strategic Needs Assessment for 2021.

-Mr Barnes explained the covid impact analysis assessed impact over a number of areas and the highest impact on health was the increase in mental health, diagnosis of long terms conditions, exacerbation of existing medical conditions and an increase in alcoholism.
+The panel considered a report which provided a narrative summary of the key points of the impact of COVID-19 in North East Lincolnshire and which formed a significant part of the Joint Strategic Needs Assessment for 2021.
+Mr Barnes explained the COVID impact analysis assessed impact over a number of areas and the highest impact on health was the increase in mental health, diagnosis of long terms conditions, exacerbation of existing medical conditions and an increase in alcoholism.
 He reassured the panel that officers were working with the cancer teams to look at the emerging data of diagnoses that occurred because of the pandemic.

-The report highlighted the adult social care as a system had suffered and had been under pressure with the additional processes and PPE guidelines that care and nursing homes had to follow if there was an outbreak of Covid-19.
-He also highlighted the impact felt on residents with loneliness and isolation and the same with people in the communities.
+The report highlighted that adult social care as a system had suffered and had been under pressure with the additional processes and PPE guidelines that care and nursing homes had to follow if there was an outbreak of COVID-19.
+He also highlighted the impact felt on residents (and people in the communities) through loneliness and isolation.

-The drop in face to face GP appointments was a concern for members and they asked what assurance officers could give that they would return to normal especially as there had been an increase in attendance at A&E and members were concerned that GP's could be using A&E as a default.
-Mr Barnes understood the panels concerns and confirmed that there had been a discussion with GP's and explained that a communication was going out to all households across the borough advising residents when to contact their GP or attend A&E.
+The drop in face to face GP appointments was a concern for members and they asked what assurance officers could give that they would return to normal, especially given the increase in attendance at Accident and Emergency (A&E) and the concern that GP's could be using A&E as a default.
+Mr Barnes understood the panel's concerns and confirmed that there had been a discussion with GP's.
+He explained that a communication was going out to all households across the borough advising residents when to contact their GP or attend A&E.

 Members queried how the system coped with the increase demand in mental health services and was their enough capacity.
-Mr Barnes confirmed the services were under pressure and particularly in children's mental health services Mr Barnes felt it was not an ideal situation people having to wait to access services that were not a high priority.
-The council's the well-being services supported with low level mental health issues and he appreciated that the long-term solutions needed to be addressed moving forward.
+Mr Barnes confirmed the services were under pressure and particularly in children's mental health services Mr Barnes felt it was not an ideal situation for people to have to wait to access services.
+The council's well-being services provided support with low level mental health issues and he appreciated that the long-term solutions needed to be addressed moving forward.